Eric-Ward475/Minty-Pi-Revival/working-on-now.md

 1: How to connect the display to the Pi

-2: Recreating the button pcb
+2: Recreating the button pcb (I found someone on reddit, who did this, I dmed them to try and get the design)

 3: Modifying the printable files